ebahatingarambe/Getting-and-Cleaning-Data-Course-Project-Week4/Codebook.md

 FinalTidyDf was created by summarizing FinalDf taking the means of each variable for each activity and each subject, after groupped by subject and activity.

 ### Save the resulting R-script as a text file
-Export FinalData into FinalData.txt file.
+Export FinalTidyDf into FinalTidyDf.txt file.